yogeshgajjar/BDD100k-YOLOV3-tiny/README.md

-# BDD100K-YOLOV3
+# BDD100K-YOLOV3-tiny

-Object detection on BDD100K dataset
+Road Object detection on BDD100K using Yolov3-tiny trained on Jetson TX2.

+## Repository is under development